Crazy450/terraform-aws-openshift/README.md

 # terraform-aws-openshift
+Credit to: D. Kerr
+Updated by: Filipe Santos

 This project shows you how to set up OpenShift Origin on AWS using Terraform.
 This the companion project to my article [Get up and running with OpenShift on AWS](http://www.dwmkerr.com/get-up-and-running-with-openshift-on-aws/).